Paignton Zoo: Incidents and escapes

+A sonic boom at around 2am over Paignton in 1961 disturbed the animals and caused a stallion zebra to escape into surrounding woods, where a range of people, including tourists, joined in the hunt.
+A tapir also escaped, but was found and recaptured within zoo grounds.

+The largest escapee was in January 1964 when Indian elephant Jumbo escaped and was at liberty for over six hours.
+The escape came following the death of her long term companion Hospie.
+Whilst the elephant did remain on zoo grounds, street lighting was doused on nearby streets, and people told to stay in their homes, and the army was on stand by.

+Visitors were locked down inside buildings when a peccary escaped into public areas of the zoo.
+It was tranquilised and recaptured after around 40 minutes.
+Two of the same species of wild pig escaped into the nearby giraffe enclosure three years later in April 2008.

+A lechwe antelope jumped out of its enclosure in September 2016, after fighting with the dominant male.
+The zoo euthanised the animal, as it could not be placed safely back in the enclosure, and there were no other zoos able to take it.

+Three western lowland gorillas escaped from their enclosure into a secure corridor in July 2017, where they were left overnight, during which time they managed to cause thousands of pounds of damage to utility supplies, including water pipes, ducts, and electrical wiring.

+Following a closure for bird flu in September 2022, on the first day of reopening, the zoo was evacuated due to the escape of two lar gibbons.
+The gibbons were recaptured, but opening to the public the following day was also delayed whilst the escape was investigated.

+Visitors were once again locked down in buildings in August 2023 when a "code red" was declared after a monkey escaped its enclosure.

 Conservation

-Paignton Zoo is a member of the British & Irish Association of Zoos and Aquariums (BIAZA), the European Association of Zoos and Aquaria (EAZA) and the World Association of Zoos and Aquariums (WAZA).
-Its gardens are members of PLANTNETWORK, Plant Heritage and Botanic Gardens Conservation International (BGCI).
+Paignton Zoo is a member of the British and Irish Association of Zoos and Aquariums (BIAZA), the European Association of Zoos and Aquaria (EAZA) – holding the vice-chair position until 2025 – and the World Association of Zoos and Aquariums (WAZA).
+Its gardens are members of PlantNetwork, Plant Heritage, the Arboricultural Association, and Botanic Gardens Conservation International.
 It works with partner zoos and gardens in these organisations on the management of captive breeding and plant conservation programmes for endangered species.

 Education and research

-The zoo has a large education team which teaches approximately 40,000 students each year from under-5s to post-16s, as well as adult community groups.
+The zoo has a large education team which teaches approximately 50,000 students each year from under-5s to post-16s, as well as adult community groups.

 The Education Department was founded in 1961 and the Paignton Zoo Science Department was established in 1997, during the redevelopment programme.
 Now renamed the Field Conservation and Research Department, it has grown to become a well-known zoo science departments in Europe, with staff engaged in a programme of projects within the zoo, at Wild Planet Trust's other sites in the UK, and at various sites overseas.
 Projects are carried out at 'A' level, undergraduate and post graduate level.